wealdtech/ethdo/README.md

 # HOWTO

 There is a [HOWTO](https://github.com/wealdtech/ethdo/blob/master/docs/howto.md) that covers details about how to carry out various common tasks.
+There is also a specific document that provides details of how to carry out [common conversions](docs/conversions.md) from mnemonic, to account, to deposit data, for launchpad-related configurations.

 ## Maintainers